You are here

 The physician applicant responsible for the project must be an SVS Active or Candidate Member who is practicing in a community hospital or other community setting.
 Trainees, fellows and residents are not eligible.
 Previous awardees may submit a new application for funding after 3 years.

-The following materials must be submitted via the online application submission site on or before April 15.
-Decisions regarding the award are sent in late May.
+The following materials must be submitted via the online application submission site (available Fall 2019) on or before March 1.
+Decisions regarding the award will be e-mailed to applicants in May.

 - Curriculum Vitae for lead project physician